• Skip to primary navigation

 Summary

 Albert is a personal finance app that offers automated savings, budgeting, bill negotiation, guided investing, and more.
-Most of their services are offered free of charge, but their premium Genius service costs a minimum of $4 per month.
+Some of their services are offered free of charge, but their premium Genius service is expensive, at $39.99 per month.

 Pros